developmentseed/ml-enabler/README.md

 ### Infrastructure

 MLE uses AWS CloudFormation and is tightly integrated with AWS infrastructure at the moment.
-We can add support for other cloud providers or private infrastructure based on request.
+MLE currenlty doesn't support any other public or private cloud.

 ### Framework